 All merchants manage their own PCI certification.
 For the portion of the PCI cardholder environment deployed in AWS, your QSA can rely on our PCI compliance, but you will still be required to satisfy all other PCI compliance and testing requirements, including how you manage the cardholder environment that you host with AWS.

-For customers pursuing PCI certification, upon request, AWS will provide a PCI Compliance Package that includes authoritative compliance documentation from the AWS QSA.
+Upon request, for customers pursuing PCI certification, AWS will provide a PCI Compliance Package that includes authoritative compliance documentation from the AWS QSA.
 This includes the QSA’s Attestation of Compliance document and AWS PCI DSS Controls Responsibility Summary, also published by the QSA, which contains: